Happy Hacking Keyboard

 The Happy Hacking Keyboard (HHKB) is a small computer keyboard produced by PFU Limited of Japan, codeveloped with Japanese computer scientist and pioneer Eiiti Wada.
-Its reduction of keys from the common 104-key layout down to 60 keys in the professional series is the basis for its smaller size while retaining full key size.
+Its reduction of keys from the common 104-key layout down to 60 keys in the professional series is the basis for it having smaller overall proportions, yet full-sized keys.
 It returns the control key to its original position as on the early 84-key IBM Personal Computer/AT and XT layouts.
-The current models in production are the Happy Hacking Keyboard Professional Classic, Professional Hybrid (wired/wireless dual connectivity), and Professional Hybrid Type-S (silenced variant of Hybrid) all in either dark or light colorways, and either blank or printed keycaps.
+The current models in production are the Happy Hacking Keyboard Professional Classic, Professional Hybrid (wired/wireless dual connectivity), Professional Hybrid Type-S (silenced variant of Hybrid), and Professional Classic Type-S (silenced variant of Classic) all in either dark or light colorschemes, and either blank or printed keycaps.
 Professional Hybrid models are also available in Japanese layout.

 History

 Beginnings

 Frustrated that each new computer system came with a new keyboard layout that became increasingly complex, Wada sought to create his own keyboard that he could continue to use with various different computer systems.
 Inspired by the original Macintosh keyboard, Professor Wada and PFU collaborated to design the Happy Hacking Keyboard with the following philosophy:

-During the design process, Wada had mock-ups of the keyboard both with printed and blank keycaps; he found that his students quite liked blank keycaps and the tradition of HHKB's with blank keycaps continues to this day.
+During the design process, Wada had mock-ups of the keyboard both with printed and blank keycaps; he found that his students quite liked blank keycaps and the tradition of HHKBs with blank keycaps continues to this day.

 The first Happy Hacking keyboard (HHKB) was released in 1996 and used membrane keyswitches.
 It used PS/2, Sun, and ADB interfaces to connect to a computer with a detachable cable and is only available in white.
 The first HHKB was followed by the release of the HHKB Lite and HHKB Lite2 in 1999 and 2001 respectively.
 The HHKB Lite models also used membrane keyswitches but have a slightly different layout than the standard HHKB.
 The HHKB Lite is the first HHKB model to be available in black and the HHKB Lite2 is the first HHKB model to use the USB interface.